ianmuchina/rangi/README.md

 A command line utlity to generate base16 themes from local vscode themes.

 ## Dependencies

-- flavors -  to apply the themes
+- [flavors](https://github.com/Misterio77/flavours) - cli to apply base16  the themes
 - fzf - for the interactive command

 The generated themes are stored at `.local/share/flavours/base16/schemes/vscode/`

 ## Screenshots